w3f/Grants-Program/applications/Societal.md

 - **FTE:**  3
 - **Costs:** 15,000 USD

 The main delivery of this milestone will be the creation of a 'SaaS' Pricing pallet.
 Transactions on the Societal chain will always be free to the user for the creation of proposals and voting on proposals.
 However, once the DAO is large enough or requires certain functions, the Societal platform will require monthly payments for those features, which will come directly from the DAOs treasury.
 This will bring current web2 pricing models to web3, increasing user experience and ease of adoption.
-An overview of the initial plans can be found [here](https://docs.sctl.xyz/societal-platform/pricing)
+An overview of the initial plans can be found [here](https://docs.sctl.xyz/societal-platform/pricing).
+The delivery will also include minor UI updates, to allow the user to interact with the pallet.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |